Mexico's new airport still lacking basics despite big opening splash

 Of the 14 arrivals and departures confirmed at AIFA that day, compared to the close to 900 daily flights at the main Mexico City International Airport, a handful were military flights, according to flight records.

 Since its opening, the AIFA has averaged around a dozen flights a day, flight records show.
-The army has estimated the airport will serve 2.5 million passengers this year, and double that in 2023, according to Mexican media reports.
+Around 2,000 passengers use the airport a day, presidential spokesman Jesus Ramirez told Reuters.
+The AIFA estimates that it will serve 2.4 million passengers this year and double that in 2023, he said.

-The AIFA has yet to appoint a spokesperson, officials told Reuters, and the Army had no immediate comment for this story.
+The AIFA has yet to appoint a spokesperson, officials told Reuters, and the Army and Mexico's Transportation Ministry had no immediate comment for this story.

 The airport should at some point have two commercial runways, public construction plans show, though only one is currently in operation.